 Production from the Australian and New Zealand rock lobster fisheries has been broadly steady over recent years, perhaps owing to the widespread implementation of quota limits in place of effort controls.
 Prices over recent years have continued to be at levels higher than was the case of a decade or more ago.
-The average landed price for Australian lobster has increased significantly over the past decade, from approximately A\$24-32 per kilogram in the period 2004-2008 to over A\$60 per kilogram in the period 2014-2019.
-These higher prices continued to be achieved by New Zealand rock lobster after trade disruption interrupted the direct trade of Australian lobster to China.
+The average landed price for Australian lobster has increased significantly, from approximately A\$24-32 per kilogram in the period 2004-2008 to over A\$60 per kilogram in the period 2014-2019, with New Zealand lobster achieving a premium over Australian Southern and Western Rock Lobster.
+Higher prices continued to be achieved by New Zealand rock lobster after trade disruption interrupted the direct trade of Australian lobster to China - while Australian prices have reverted to levels almost approximating those experienced in the 2004-2008 period.